saba8814/SweBosShell/README.md

 * execl()
 * forkbomb - crashing PC using fork()

-answers.pd has answers for the following questions:
+answers.pdf has answers for the following questions:
-* The following actions, do they require the OS to use kernel mode or user mode is sufficient?
+*The following actions, do they require the OS to use kernel mode or user mode is sufficient?
 Explain.
-  ● Starting a new process.
-  ● Multiplying two floating numbers stored in an application’s memory.
-  ● Writing the results of the multiplication to a temporary log file on disk.
+Starting a new process.
+Multiplying two floating numbers stored in an application’s memory.Writing the results of the multiplication to a temporary log file on disk.
 *Explain the purpose of a system call.
 Describe how control passes to the kernel when executing a system call.